Are You Suffering Due to Boy Scout Sex Abuse?

 Survivors of childhood sexual abuse in Chicago have options for holding their abusers accountable.
 There is no correct way for them to proceed.
 Confronting childhood sexual abuse takes immense courage and strength.
 At Abels & Annes, we stand ready to do whatever we can to help brave survivors tell their stories on their own terms.

 One of the ways survivors of childhood sexual abuse can hold abusers accountable is through civil legal action.
 In fact, according to the reporting above, the most recent revelations about BSA’s records came to light through a lawsuit.
 Civil litigation gives survivors powerful tools to uncover sometimes long-hidden facts about the harm done to them.
-Through this process, they have the prospect of confronting abuse and recovering compensation and other remedies that can help them mend from their trauma.
+Through this process, they have the prospect of confronting abuse and recovering compensation.

 Illinois law permits survivors of sexual to take legal action against both abusers and anyone with potential legal liability for enabling or failing to prevent abuse.